Kerala Blasters FC: 2018–19 season

 Having failed to qualify for the previous season's semi-finals, the Blasters signed a three-year deal with manager David James.
-With a new roster, Kerala Blasters had one of their worst seasons ever, won only one and drawn six of their twelve fixtures, leading to the sacking of James.
-This was the season that witnessed the club's rising star Sahal Abdul Samad's emergence as Blasters' mainstay in midfield.
+With a new roster, Kerala Blasters had one of their worst seasons, winning only one and drawing six of their twelve fixtures, leading to the sacking of James.
+This season witnessed the club's rising star Sahal Abdul Samad's emergence as Blasters' mainstay in midfield.
 After the international mid-season break, the Blasters appointed Nelo Vingada as their new manager for the remaining six matches.
 Of the remaining games, the team had only one win and three draws and finished ninth in the league.
-They were eliminated from the Super Cup in the qualifying round of the tournament.
+They were eliminated from the Super Cup in the tournament's qualifying round.

 2019–20 season

 After a disappointing season, the Blasters appointed Eelco Schattorie as their new manager.
 The club released all of their foreign players and signed a new roster that included Cameroon-born Raphaël Messi Bouli and former Nigeria international Bartholomew Ogbeche as forwards.
 Blasters beat their arch-rivals ATK on the season's first day.
 Throughout the season, the team was hit by injury concerns.
-Defender Sandesh Jhingan, who captained the club for the last two seasons, was out of action with an ACL injury and newly signed Brazilian defender Jairo Rodrigues was also injured.
-Both defenders missed the entire season and Rodrigues played a few matches in the start.
+Defender Sandesh Jhingan, who captained the club for the last two seasons, was out of action with an ACL injury, and newly signed Brazilian defender Jairo Rodrigues was also injured.
+Both defenders missed the entire season and Rodrigues played a few matches at the start.
 Gianni Zuiverloon and Mario Arqués and other players were also hit by minor injuries in the season; they missed some of the crucial fixtures.
 The Blasters finished the season in seventh place in the table.

 2020–21 season

-From the 2020-21 season onwards, the management decided to build a new strategy at the club.
+From the 2020–21 season onwards, the management decided to build a new strategy at the club.
 As a part of this, the Blasters appointed Karolis Skinkys as their new sporting director on 15 March 2020.
 On 22 April 2020, the club officially announced the appointment of Kibu Vicuña as their new manager.
 Fan-favourite defender Sandesh Jhingan left the club on 21 May 2020 by mutual consent, ending his six-year association with the Blasters.

 The Blasters decided to rely more upon young Indian players and extended the contracts of Sahal and Rahul KP until 2025.
 They signed Nishu Kumar on a four-year deal from Bengaluru FC.
 The Blasters only extended the contract of Sergio Cido among the foreign players and signed a new roster of them under the supervision of the new sporting director.